SPMIC-UoN/xtract/README.md

 species to come).
 It can also be used to define one's own tractography protocols where all the user needs to do is to define a set of masks in standard space (e.g. MNI152)

-The script was written by Saad Jbabdi & Stamatios Sotiropoulos and slightly edited by Shaun Warrington (based on the autoPtx tool by Marius de Groot - see https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/AutoPtx)
+The script was written by Saad Jbabdi, Stamatios Sotiropoulos & Shaun Warrington (based on the autoPtx tool by Marius de Groot - see https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/AutoPtx)

 The tractography protocols were created by: